IroncladDev/Amjad-GPT/training/docs/getting-started/02-managing-repls.md

 ### Basic Search

-To search your repls, click on the search bar.
+To search your Repls, click on the search bar.
 You will be presented with the options "+ New" and "Search".
 Click "Search" and start typing keywords.
-This will filter repls whose title or language match any of the keywords (separated by spaces).
+This will filter Repls whose title or language match any of the keywords (separated by spaces).

 Repls only need to match one of the keywords in order to be included in the results.

 Example:

-**Search Query:** `draft repl python3`
+**Search Query:** `draft Repl python3`

 **Returns:**
-All repls that satisfy one or more of the following conditions:
+All Repls that satisfy one or more of the following conditions:

 - has `draft` in the title
-- has `repl` in the title
+- has `Repl` in the title
-- is a `python3` repl
+- is a `python3` Repl

 ### Search by Language

-You can search for repls in a specific language by using the `language:` filter.
+You can search for Repls in a specific language by using the `language:` filter.
 Typing in `language:` followed by the language you want to filter by will prompt you with language suggestions.

 Your search term will need to be the language name we use internally, which is why we suggest selecting from the provided list.
 For example, to search for all C++11 languages, you would search `language:cpp11`.
-To search for HTML, CSS, JS repls, you would search `language:html`.
+To search for HTML, CSS, JS Repls, you would search `language:html`.
 This filter is case sensitive.

 ### Search by Title

-Since plain searches include results with matching languages, you can search within repl titles only using the `title:` filter.
+Since plain searches include results with matching languages, you can search within Repl titles only using the `title:` filter.
 Your search term may not include spaces.
 This filter is case insensitive.

 Example: